pelithne/sre-agent-hackathon/exercises/part2-troubleshooting.md

 # Set variables manually if needed
 set_var "BASE_NAME" "sre<your-initials>"
 set_var "RESOURCE_GROUP" "${BASE_NAME}-workshop"
-set_var "APIM_URL" "<your-apim-gateway-url>"
+set_var "APIM_GATEWAY_URL" "<your-apim-gateway-url>"
 set_var "SUBSCRIPTION_KEY" "<your-subscription-key>"

 # Verify all required variables are set
 verify_vars
 ```

-> **Tip**: To retrieve your APIM URL and subscription key if you've lost them, see the commands in Part 1, Step 9.

 ## Learning Objectives

-By the end of this exercise, you will:
+By the end of this exercise, you will have completed the following tasks:
 - Create and configure an Azure SRE Agent
 - Use natural language queries to investigate resource health
 - Diagnose API connectivity problems with AI assistance